 (1) New paragraphs (1A), (1B), and (1C) are added to read as follows:

-“(1A) “Common jurisdiction of residence” means a local jurisdiction where at least 500 District government employees reside; provided, that counties commonly known as the “eastern shore of Maryland” may be grouped together as one jurisdiction and all counties in West Virginia may be grouped together as one jurisdiction.
+“(1A) “Common jurisdiction of residence” means a local jurisdiction in which at least 500 District government employees reside; provided, that the counties commonly known as the “eastern shore of Maryland” may be grouped together as one jurisdiction and all counties in West Virginia may be grouped together as one jurisdiction.

-“(1B) “DCHR” means the District Department of Human Resources.
+“(1B) “DCHR” means the Department of Human Resources.

 “(1C) “Demographics” means socioeconomic factors such as a District government employee’s race, household size, number of dependents, status as a parent of school-aged children, jurisdiction of birth, and household income.”.